-With no dearth of leadership tactics, countless articles & leadership coaches, how is this going to be any different?
+There is no dearth of leadership tactics, articles, and leadership coaches on the internet, how is this going to be any different?

 This is not your average ‘How to Be a Good Leader’ article.
-This is to show you what separates a good leader from an influential leader.
+What we intend to show you is what separates a “good leader” from an “Exceptional” one.

 The best way to learn to be an exceptional leader is by observing others and learning from their experiences.
 What makes them stand out?
-What does he do differently that makes him truly exceptional?
+What do differently that makes them truly exceptional?

 According to Brené Brown, author of Dare to Lead, “Brave Leadership demands people to be courageous, self-aware, and put more importance on getting things right than being right.”

 How do they do that?
 With this, let’s dive deeper:

 1. They are attentive listeners

 As Malcolm Forbes said himself, “The art of conversation lies in listening.”
 One of the most important soft skills a leader must have is to be an attentive listener.